ANCHORED CAUSALITY THEORY • LECTURE 11 OF 12

 λ

-Legendre transform → anchoring
+Legendre transform → organizing analogy for anchoring

 F